LVPlayground/playground/javascript/features/playground/README.md

 The following options are available and can be enabled or disabled with the `/lvp10` command:

   - **jetpack**: Toggles whether the `/jetpack` command is available.
+  - **party**: Toggles Party Mode on the pirate ship in Las Venturas.

 ## FAQ: Can I enable features outside of the anniversary weekend?
 Administrators are free to enable or disable these features at their own discretion.